 Adding more rows to the table

-You can add rows to the registration table by dragging the icon in the bottom left corner of the table to create a blank row.
+You can add blank rows to the registration table by double clicking on the three lines in the bottom left corner of the table, or by dragging the icon down.

 The registration table supports a more structured way of adding existing entities from tables, spreadsheets or worklists.
 Select the blue plus icon and choose an option.
 You will indicate:

 Destination column: the column where you want to add entities.

 Source table/Worklist: the name of the source table (a registration table or request input table on the same entry) or the name of the entity worklist.

 Source column: the name of the source column, when adding from a table.

 Number of samples: indicate the number you'd like to add, per entity (this can be bulk set using the pencil icon).